Boeing VC-25: VC-25B

 In June 2019, President Trump announced his plans to revamp the VC-25's livery from the traditional Robin egg blue (called "luminous ultramarine") white and silver shades to one of red, white, and blue.
 This would have been the first deviation from the Raymond Loewy livery scheme since it was introduced in 1962 on the VC-137C which was first used as Air Force One during the Kennedy administration.
 The Biden administration abandoned the new design, citing "additional engineering, as well as increased time and cost."
 A modified version of the traditional scheme was announced in March 2023.
+The second Trump administration announced a new scheme in February 2026, which is much like the livery proposed during the first Trump administration.

 The 747s began undergoing modification work at Boeing's San Antonio facility in 2020.
 According to The Wall Street Journal, the development process has been hit by multiple "production mishaps", including the discovery of empty tequila mini-bottles on one of the aircraft, and the use of jacks that were not rated to support the weight of the aircraft.
 While the jacking did not result in damage to the planes, "the Pentagon's contractor-management agency formally requested Boeing improve its operations."

+Boeing's VC-25B program faced surging costs due to supplier issues, technical challenges and labor shortages, including finding enough workers with security clearances to work on the aircraft.
+The Air Force flagged security lapses at Boeing’s San Antonio site.
+Boeing faced engineering problems of structural stringer cracks on the 747-8 airframes.
+Boeing intended to ask for more than $500 million to cover issues related to a key supplier’s bankruptcy and delays related to the Covid-19 pandemic.